This site may contain affiliated links. Please see my disclosure to satisfy your curiosity.

 I have no regrets for murdering my anxiety.
 I developed a plot to dismember my anxiety and put it where it belongs – six-feet under!

 I am fortunate to no diagnosed anxiety disorder, mostly because I haven’t felt that it has tainted my daily mental meanderings enough to be tested for it.
 I’m sure there is a psychologist out there, reading this, and shaking their heads…

 Coronavirus has not improved this unsavory feeling.
 Instead, it has started increasing during moments when I used to be merely uncomfortable, now that has ratcheted up to distinct anxiety-inducing levels.

 Like any normal functions human, I developed a plot to murder it.

 As with any good plot, I began with research.
 The internet is full of information.
 I tend to stick with legit, non-conspiracy theory stuff because science is way cooler than conspiracies.

-After trying various methods of ways to calm anxiety, I established a routine.
+After trying various ways to calm anxiety, I established a routine.

 I start easy by focusing on my breath.
 It grounds my racing mind.
-Typically, the mental chaos has moved my breaths to quick, hyperventilating sits of oxygen.
-Because nothing says, “you have it all together” like passing out.
+The mental chaos moves my breaths to quick, hyperventilating sips of oxygen.
+Because nothing says, you have it all together like passing out.

 Next, I work on my far-reaching thoughts.
 My mental menace likes to go after the worst-case scenario.
-As I start pulling apart this doom and gloom scene, I remember there has been almost zero instances where it went that bad.
+As I start pulling apart this doom and gloom scene, I remember there has been zero instances where it went that dark.
 Unpleasant, uncomfortable, and weird, sure, but rarely has it lead to anything more than that.

-Next, I try to focus restless energy on something I can do.
+Then, I try to focus my restless energy.
 Can I talk to someone about it?
 Can I look for answers online?
 Is there a bathroom nearby?
-If I can remove myself from the unpleasant situation, this is another way to save my sanity.
+If I can remove myself from the unpleasant situation, it is another way to save a bit more sanity.